retrorich75/PiLite/Python_Examples/ReadMe.txt

 PiLiteEmulator.py:
-    This is a stand alone virtual Pi-LITE created in python using Tkinter It Accpects all the same command as the real thing Just type into the Command Entry Box and try it out
+    This is a stand alone virtual Pi-LITE created in python using Tkinter It accepts all the same command as the real thing Just type into the Command Entry Box and try it out

 Feed Examples

-The following reuqire a few more modules
+The following require a few more modules

 Xively and requests (installing Xively-python will also install requests)
 $ sudo apt-get install python-setuptools